microsoft/debug-adapter-protocol/specification.md

 The client is free to delay the showing of the UI in order to reduce flicker.

-This event should only be sent if the corresponding capability `supportsProgressReporting` is true
+This event should only be sent if the corresponding capability `supportsProgressReporting` is true.

 ```typescript
 interface ProgressStartEvent extends Event {